krissnawat/gatsbyblog/src/pages/blog/where-to-begin-learning-elixir.md

   * Has a free course, a free screencast & a paid course.

 If you would rather learn the syntax first, try the [Official Getting Started Tutorial](http://elixir-lang.org/getting-started/introduction.html).

-## Updates
-I'll add more advanced levels as my skills progress.
-If you have any suggestions please leave a comment below & I'll check it out.